Lokad/CashDB/Contributing.md

 ## Benchmarking against the real blockchain

-The benchmark of Terab is synthetic.
+The benchmark of CashDB is synthetic.
 While it should be reasonably close from the real thing, performing a real benchmark is of prime interest.

 ## Layer's tuning

-Terab hasn't been pushed to its single machine limits.
+CashDB hasn't been pushed to its single machine limits.
 In particular, we have not tried and tested:

 - Spread the first layer over two Intel Optane devices - balancing the shards over